 Day 1 on your 7 day North Coast 500 Itinerary

-The official NC500 route starts at Inverness Castle but you truly start your 1 week NC500 itinerary by leaving Inverness by crossing the Kessock Bridge across the Moray Firth.
+The official NC500 route starts at Inverness Castle but you truly start your 1 week NC500 itinerary by leaving Inverness by crossing the Kessock Bridge across the Moray Firth – your destination for the night is Dornoch.

 Driving north, you will cross a series of ‘firths’ or river mouths – first up is the Cromarty Firth which you drive over using the Cromarty Bridge.
-Next stop is Evanton and the Storehouse of Foulis cafe, farm shop and food hall to pick up locally sourced Scottish supplies for your NC500 journey.
+Next stop on your route should be the Storehouse of Foulis cafe, farm shop and food hall to pick up locally sourced Scottish supplies for your NC500 journey.

-If you like whisky, don’t miss a tour of the world famous Glenmorangie Distillery to take a tour of the distillery – remember no drinking for the designated driver!
-If you are looking for lunch, Platform 1864 is located at the Tain railway station and serves breakfast, lunches and dinners in the pretty town of Tain – don’t miss picking up some Tain cheese!
+If you like whisky, don’t miss a tour of the world famous Glenmorangie Distillery – remember no drinking for the designated driver!
+If you are looking for lunch, Platform 1864 is located at the Tain railway station and serves breakfast, lunches and dinners – don’t miss picking up some Tain cheese!

-Where to stay on Day 1 of your NC500 itinerary
+Where to stay in Dornoch on Day 1 of your NC500 itinerary

-For dinner In Dornoch, head for the Dornoch Castle Whisky Bar & Bistro, for Italian food at Luigi, Greens Restaurant, or Highland Larder, street food cart at Dornoch Beach or Mara Restaurant at Links House.
+For dinner head for the Dornoch Castle Whisky Bar and bistro, for Italian food book into Luigi, or try Greens Restaurant, or Highland Larder, the street food cart at Dornoch Beach or for fine dining, Mara Restaurant at Links House.

 Day 2 on your 7 day North Coast 500 Itinerary